looker-open-source/actions/src/integrations/hipchat/README.md

 # Hipchat
+## Send a message to a Hipchat room referencing data.

 This integration will send a data file to a Hipchat room using the credentials of the user account that enables an API Key.
 We recommend creating a LookerBot Hipchat user so that the source of a file is clear but the integration can work with any user.